Paul McKee (developer)

 McKee's co-founded the construction firm Paric Corp. in 1979.
 He is a founding member of the board and former chairman of BJC HealthCare, the area's largest employer.

-He has donated tens of thousands of dollars to politicians of both political parties.
-McKee says that he favors neither party particularly strongly, but "follow[s] the business agenda".
-McKee was the primary organizer of a bipartisan trade mission to People's Republic of China to stimulate trade between that country and businesses in the region, with a particular focus on using the underutilized Lambert-St. Louis International Airport as a cargo stopover from China to South America.
+McKee was the primary organizer of a bipartisan trade mission to People's Republic of China to stimulate trade between that country and businesses in the region, with a particular focus on using the Lambert-St. Louis International Airport as a cargo stopover from China to South America.

-Since its inception in 1990, M Property Services has provided development assistance for over 3,600 acres and over 3.5 million square feet of commercial and residential space.
-Specializing in large-scale, mixed-use developments, M Property Services and its affiliates have owned or developed and sold office buildings, industrial facilities, retail centers and sites throughout the St. Louis metropolitan region and surrounding states.

 Major developments

+St. Louis County

-Some of McKee's major developments include WingHaven, a 1200 acre mixed-use project that is the corporate home to MasterCard Operations Center in O'Fallon, MO; NorthPark, a joint venture with Clayco Realty Group including 5000000 sqft of planned commercial and industrial redevelopment in North St. Louis County that is the corporate home to Express Scripts; and Hazelwood Commerce Center, a 151 acre industrial park in Hazelwood, Missouri.
+Some of McKee's major developments include WingHaven, a 1200 acre mixed-use project that is the corporate home to Mastercard Operations Center in O'Fallon, NorthPark, a joint venture with Bob Clark's Clayco Realty Group including 5000000 sqft of planned commercial and industrial redevelopment in North St. Louis County that is the corporate home to Express Scripts, and Hazelwood Commerce Center, a 151 acre industrial park in Hazelwood, Missouri.